Algoboy-Kevin/Algoboy-Kevin/README.md

 * 👨‍💻 **AI/Machine Learning** - Since 2020, working in data related project has been my passion.
 Using python and tensorflow

 ### Staying in touch
-You can message me on linked in.
-Right
+Fell free to connect.
+You can message me on [LinkedIn](https://www.linkedin.com/in/kevingamaliel/).
+I'm open for challenging and creative Decentralized Finance projects only.